 How do you keep your kids warm at night?
 Did I miss anything?

-This post linked up to Link Party Palooza, Think Pink Sunday, Inspiration Monday, Whimsy Wednesday, Create It Thursday, Family Fun Friday, Serenity Now, Saturday Sharefest, Do Tell Tuesday, Tutorials and Tips, Whatever Goes Wednesday, Moonlight and Mason Jars, and Get Schooled Saturday.
+This post linked up to Link Party Palooza, Think Pink Sunday, Inspiration Monday, Whimsy Wednesday, Create It Thursday, Family Fun Friday, Serenity Now, Saturday Sharefest, Do Tell Tuesday, Tutorials and Tips, Whatever Goes Wednesday, Moonlight and Mason Jars, Skip The Housework Saturday, and Get Schooled Saturday.